 Seasonal and Power Pass

-You won’t find any savings inside the three parks, but you can get a few special offers inside CityWalk (such as on Blue Man Group and AMC Universal Cineplex 20 tickets) and the on-site hotels (including up to 30% off the rack rates and up to 15% off on select eateries and cabana rentals).
+You won’t find any savings inside the three parks, but you can get a few special offers inside CityWalk (such as on Universal Cinemark tickets) and the Universal hotels (including up to 30% off the rack rates and up to 15% off on select eateries).

-In addition to keeping all the CityWalk and hotel benefits from the two lower-level APs, the Preferred Pass ups the discounted rate at certain locations and, on top of that, adds even more venues into the mix (for example, food at the Hard Rock Cafe and concert tickets at the next-door Hard Rock Live).
+In addition to keeping all the CityWalk and hotel benefits from the two lower-level APs, the Preferred Pass ups the discounted rate at certain locations and, on top of that, adds even more venues into the mix (for example, food at Hard Rock Cafe and concert tickets at the Hard Rock Live next-door).

-But the real distinction here is a discount inside the two theme parks (and, quite possibly, Volcano Bay – we should know for certain soon).
-You can expect 10% off on all Universal-owned stores and restaurants, as well as on My Universal Photos, though we should hasten to add that the discount won’t work at food and beverage carts or for any alcoholic drinks.
+But the real distinction here is a discount inside the theme and water theme parks.
+You can expect 10% off on all Universal-owned stores and restaurants, as well as on My Universal Photos.
+Please know that the food and beverage discounts are not eligible at non-Universal owned carts or on any alcoholic drinks.

 Finally, there are a number of places inside the parks that will also reap you a discounted price, such as rock climbing, airbrushing, or psychic readings.

-It’s much easier to describe the difference in discounts between the Preferred and Premier Passes: take pretty much every single location that offers a discount at the parks and CityWalk and increase it from 10% to 15%, though there are certain exceptions.
-(Premier passholders tend to get a bigger chunk of change off at the hotel restaurants, as well.)
+It’s much easier to describe the difference in discounts between the Preferred and Premier Passes: take pretty much every single location that offers a discount at the parks and at CityWalk and increase it from 10% to 15% with similar exclusions.
+Premier Passholders tend to get a bigger chunk of change off at the hotel restaurants, as well.

-(For a complete listing of all the discounts across all of the theme parks, CityWalk venues, and on-site hotels, please see Universal’s main page.)
+For a complete listing of all the current discounts across all of the theme parks, CityWalk venues, and hotels, please see Universal’s main page.